Training/Special Operations Division

-S.W.A.T. (acronym for “Special Weapons And Tactics”) utilizes specialized weapons and tactics in high-risk operations that fall outside of the capabilities of regular, uniformed Police Officers.
-The Crestview Police Department’s highly trained S.W.A.T. team is utilized for various to duties include: confronting armed criminals; performing hostage rescue; high risk arrests and search warrants; entering armored or barricaded buildings; and providing mutual aid and assistance to other municipal Police Departments throughout Okaloosa County.
+S.W.A.T. (acronym for “Special Weapons And Tactics”) is utilized for high-risk operations that fall outside of the capabilities of regular, uniformed Police Officers.
+The Crestview Police Department’s highly trained S.W.A.T. team is utilized for various to duties include: confronting armed criminals; performing hostage rescue; high risk arrests and search warrants; entering armored or barricaded buildings; and providing mutual aid and assistance to other municipal law enforcement agencies throughout Okaloosa County.

 FIELD TRAINING PROGRAM